Speech and Language

 WELCOME LETTER FROM MR. V

-Hello, and welcome to the '23-'24 school year!
+Hello, and welcome to another school year!

 I’m excited to be working with and advocating for each of you this year!